-Experiments carried out at Bełżec researched the most efficient methods of transporting, processing and killing Jews.
-Bełżec was divided into two sections.
+Experiments in Bełżec researched the most efficient ways of transporting, processing and killing Jews.
 Camp I housed the administration buildings and staff quarters, and Camp II contained the gas chambers.

 Few documents survive to tell us about musical life in Bergen-Belsen.
 Scattered witness testimonies and diaries testify to the fact that informal music-making occurred, either in the form of singing, or performing on instruments when inmates were able to keep these with them.

-Börgermoor was originally built in June 1933 for 1,000 inmates and was closed as a concentration camp the following year.
-At roll call, during marching, exercises, and during their forced labour, the guards would regularly mandate the singing of songs as a parallel of their own military traditions.
+Börgermoor was built in June 1933 for 1,000 inmates and was closed as a concentration camp the following year.
+At roll call, during marching, exercises, and forced labour, the guards would regularly mandate the singing of songs as a parallel of their own military traditions.

 Dora-Mittelbau had an orchestra, by order of the SS, which played during roll call and probably for the entertainment of officers and guards as well.
 In addition, the prisoners entertained themselves with singing and music in their small allocations of free time.